tithijn02/film-performance-analytics-pca-clustering/README.md

 ## 🛠️ How it was done

 The analysis was conducted on a dataset of top-rated IMDb movies using key numerical features such as runtime, ratings, votes, and revenue.
-Principal Component Analysis (PCA) was applied to reduce dimensionality, with the first two components capturing over 70% of the variance, revealing strong relationships between variables :contentReference[oaicite:0]{index=0}.
+Principal Component Analysis (PCA) was applied to reduce dimensionality, with the first two components capturing over 70% of the variance, revealing strong relationships between variables.

 Clustering techniques (K-means and hierarchical clustering) were then used to identify distinct movie segments.
 The results showed clear groupings such as high-revenue blockbusters, critically acclaimed films with moderate revenue, and niche or independent productions with limited exposure.